 The Dangers of Toxic Masculinity

 While toxic masculinity is often seen as harmful to the victims, it can also damage men’s health for those who practice it.
-According to research, men who practice it experience physical and mental health issues that cause depression and poor sleep patterns.
+According to research, men who practice it experience physical and mental health issues that cause depression and poor sleep patterns the same way toxic feminism does.

 Encouraging rape culture